Section 416(b) (10.607)

 Examples of Funded Projects

-FY 2003 NFDM Section 416(b), Afghanistan- school milk program, Angola distribute to health centers for HIV/AIDS victims, Azerbaijan vaccination program for all children, Peru direct feed and health and nutrition training.
+FY 2003 NFDM Section 416(b); Afghanistan- school milk program; Angola distribute to health centers for HIV/AIDS victims; Azerbaijan vaccination program for all children; Peru direct feed and health & nutrition training.